EMHASS Development

 Linux:

-docker build -t emhass/docker --build-arg build_version=addon-local . && docker run --rm -it -p 5000:5000 -v $(pwd)/secrets_emhass.yaml:/app/secrets_emhass.yaml --name emhass-container emhass/docker
+docker build -t emhass/test . && docker run --rm -it -p 5000:5000 -v ./secrets_emhass.yaml:/app/secrets_emhass.yaml --name emhass-test emhass/test

 Environment Variables

-Running addon mode, you can also pass location, key and url secret parameters via environment variables.
+you can also pass location, key and url secret parameters via environment variables.

-docker build -t emhass/docker --build-arg build_version=addon-local .
+docker build -t emhass/test --build-arg build_version=addon-local .

-docker run -it -p 5000:5000 --name emhass-container -e URL="YOURHAURLHERE" -e KEY="YOURHAKEYHERE" -e LAT="45.83" -e LON="6.86" -e ALT="4807.8" -e TIME_ZONE="Europe/Paris" emhass/docker
+docker run -it -p 5000:5000 --name emhass-test -e URL="YOURHAURLHERE" -e KEY="YOURHAKEYHERE" -e LAT="45.83" -e LON="6.86" -e ALT="4807.8" -e TIME_ZONE="Europe/Paris" emhass/test

 export EMHASS_URL="YOURHAURLHERE"